OpenEvalProject/evals/manuscripts/elife-96465/v1/manuscript.md

 CDK8 was also shown to positively regulate lipid metabolism in D. melanogaster (Tang et al., 2018; Li et al., 2022).
 In this case, a lack of steroidogenesis could be explained by the lack of its precursor cholesterol.
 We detected OilRed-positive stained cells in the intertubular space in good agreement with the Leydig cells localization.
 Moreover, iDKO staining was more intense than in wild-type mice, indicating an accumulation of lipids, which are not converted to testosterone (Figure 6—figure supplement 1).

-## Spermatogenesis in iDKO mice slightly recovers with time
+### Spermatogenesis in iDKO mice slightly recovers with time

 To address the question of the persistence of spermatogenesis failure, we performed histological and flow cytometry analysis of mice, 5 mo after tamoxifen treatment.
 A certain percentage of 1 n cells (primarily round spermatids) have reappeared 3–5 mo after tamoxifen treatment (Figure 7A), nevertheless the total number of cells and 1 n cells remained low compared to control (Figure 7B).
 H&E staining of prostate and epididymis also revealed slight alleviation of the phenotype, but no mature sperm (Figure 7C).
 Immunofluorescent staining of seminiferous tubules confirmed this finding, demonstrating solitary tubules with postmeiotic cells (Figure 7D).
 However, the levels of CYP17A1 were not restored in Leydig cells (Figure 7E).

 ![Figure 7.](https://cdn.elifesciences.org/articles/96465/elife-96465-fig7-v1.jpg)

 **Figure 7.:** (A) Round and elongated spermatids become detectable by flow cytometry 5 mo after iDKO [repeated measurements two-way ANOVA, mean ± SD, n=3].
 (B) The overall testes cellularity is only slightly increased [nonlinear regression, mean ± SD, n=3].
 (C) The postmeiotic cells become visible with H&E staining of the tubules, however, epididymal ducts remain empty.
-(D) Post-pachytene and post-meiotic (PM) cells became visible on the SYCP3 + γH2A.X-stained frozen sections, magnification 600 X. (E) CYP17A1 level remains at the background level, 5 mo after KO induction.Figure 7—source data 1.Figure 7E indicating the relevant bands and treatments.Figure 7—source data 2.Figure 7E.
+(D) Post-pachytene and post-meiotic (PM) cells became visible on the SYCP3 + γH2A.X-stained frozen sections, magnification 600 X. (E) CYP17A1 level remains at the background level, 5 mo after KO induction.

-## Pharmacological inhibition of CDK8/19 does not affect spermatogenesis
+### Pharmacological inhibition of CDK8/19 does not affect spermatogenesis

 Recent findings have established that CDK8/19 may have kinase-independent functions (Steinparzer et al., 2019), including stabilization of CCNC in a kinase-independent manner (Chen et al., 2023).
 Depletion of CDK8/19 in testes of iDKO mice leads to the CCNC degradation (Figure 2D).
 To examine if the observed phenotype is related to the kinase activity of CDK8/19 or is kinase-independent, we treated WT mice with a pharmacological CDK8/19 inhibitor – SNX631-6 (Li et al., 2024).
 11 wk-old male C57BL/6 J mice were treated with SNX631-6 medicated chow (500 ppm, 40–60 mg/kg/d dosage, on average) or control diet for 3 wk.
 The same SNX631-6 dosing regimen was highly efficacious in suppressing the castration-resistant prostate cancer growth in male mice (Li et al., 2024).
 No abnormal clinical observations were identified in the treated mice through the whole treatment period.
 Testes were weighed and fixed in 10% formalin for H&E staining.
 There were no significant differences between the control and treatment groups in histology analysis or in testes weights (Figure 8A and B), in contrast to the iDKO testes.
 The drug concentration in the testes as measured by LCMS/MS was lower than in blood (Figure 8C), suggesting the effects of the blood-testis barrier, but this concentration (50 ng/mL) was still ~10 times higher than the drug’s IC50 in the cell-based assay (~5 ng/mL).